mariamonti96/mesh_alignment/README.md

 # Mesh Alignment
 Mesh Alignment using the Iterative Closest Points (ICP) Algorithm

-The aim of this project is to implement the Iterative Closest Points (ICP) algorithm for the alignment of meshes, which was originally developed by Chen and Medion and Besl and McKay.
+The aim of this project is to implement the Iterative Closest Points (ICP) algorithm for the alignment of meshes, which was originally developed by Chen and Medioni [2] and Besl and McKay [1].

 It provides a method for accurate and computationally efficient registration of 3D shapes and, in particuar, it always converges monotonically to the nearest local minimum of a mean-square distance metric.